 So I got one.
 And I don't know how I lived without it.
 Check out the Voice Caddie L5 rangefinder.
 I love mine.

 From the tee: measure distances to bunkers and hazards and select a club you can swing fully without worrying about reaching them.

 From the fairway: measure to the pin and measure carry over water by shooting the bank.
 Shoot to find the distance to the front edge or carry over bunkers by shooting the lip with the rangefinder.

 Calculate your distance: You can also shoot the rangefinder from where your ball is, back to the place you hit from to get an accurate gauge of the distance.
 This is incredibly valuable information.
 Scorecards and distance markers can be off depending on the day and your rangefinder will give you 100% accurate distances.

 Armed with this info, you can adapt and learn your game as you go.
 Without this knowledge, you're doomed to keep repeating the same errors in selecting clubs and hitting less greens.

-Think like a golfer: one step ahead
+Think like an 80 golfer - one step ahead

 The difference between an enlightened golfer and a frustrated golfer is this one concept.
 You need to be thinking about the shot AFTER the shot you're hitting.
 This means you should be thinking where the shot you're hitting is likely to end up, and what you'll do after that.
 Below are two quiz questions to illustrate this:

-Before we can answer, you must know your favorite club to hit into a green.
+You must know your favorite club to hit into a green.
 It's important to understand which is your favorite iron for approach shots and from what distance.
 I have two: pitching wedge from 130 or a smooth 53° Wedge from 100-110 yards.